hashicorp/vault/website/source/api/relatedtools.html.md

 * [pouch](https://github.com/tuenti/pouch) - A set of tools to manage provisioning of secrets on hosts based on the AppRole authentication method of Vault
 * [vault-aws-creds](https://github.com/jantman/vault-aws-creds) - Python helper to export Vault-provided temporary AWS creds into the environment
 * [goldfish](https://github.com/Caiyeon/goldfish) - A Vault UI panel written with VueJS and Vault native Go API.
+* [vaultenv](https://github.com/channable/vaultenv) - A tool that fetches secrets in parallel, puts them into the environment and then `exec`s the process that needs them

 Want to add your own project, or one that you use?
 Additions are welcome via [pull requests](https://github.com/hashicorp/vault/blob/master/website/source/api/relatedtools.html.md).